nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 **We do not claim.** Anything about *degree* of trust.
 Delegation between principals.
 Revocation dynamics.
 What the record does not carry: custody, authorship, intent.
-That any system is broken.
 That science is, formally, a monimograph; it is not, and that is the point of the book.
 That the polynomial-time checker is mechanized; it is conjecture.
 That alignment can be reached by aligning to the record; that is a